CeMaGo/Practice-and-Recap/Next-Dynamic-Routing/Session-Notes.md

 }
 ```

-This of course also applies to a simpler example with a single dynamic query parameter.
+This of course also applies to a simpler example with a single dynamic query parameter

 ```js
 // pages/movies/[slug].js